 The Pandemic and Your Mental Health

 “These videos are must-viewing for all employees.
-They offer parents strategies to respond to kids’ needs and, as a result, help reduce family stress so parents can be more present and focused at work.
-Employees without children will gain a much clearer understanding of the challenges facing parents, creating more supportive colleagues and managers.
-And they likely do have children in their lives – nieces, nephews, neighbors – and can have a positive impact in those interactions.”
+They offer strategies for responding to kids’ needs.
+When family stress is reduced, parents can be more present and focused at work.
+These videos offer employees without children a clearer understanding of the challenges facing parents, creating more supportive colleagues and managers.
+We can all have a positive impact on the children in our lives.”

 Cheryl R. Blanchard, Ph.D.

-Each company licensing the series will receive a unique code employees can use to access the three 20-minute videos segments and Tips and Strategies from Blake Works’ website.
+Each company licensing the series receives a unique code employees can use to access the program from Blake Works’ website.

 Jeanne Blake is also available to facilitate employee conversations about issues raised in the program and employees’ challenges and successes in supporting children's resilience.